GretaLahitte/PDF_DeepZoom/README.md

 Next the tiles are generated with the **vips_dzsave()** function.
 If this process is successful a thumbnail will be created as well.

+## Finally
+Now you can use this tiles to view your PDF with [leaflet](https://leafletjs.com/) for example.